RarelyCharlie/rarelycharlie.github.io/_includes/7cups.md

 Compassion hearts are also points awarded for activity, like cheers, but for different activities.
 The compassion hearts system is not as important as the cheers system.

-For listener quality there is a star rating based purely on 1-to-1 chats.
+Listeners' and therapists' profiles include star ratings based purely on 1-to-1 chats, and they also include a list of positive reviews following chats.
+(Negative reviews are not included.)

 Members and listeners also earn badges that represent various achievements.
 There are hundreds of badges.
 Some of them are awarded automatically by the platform, some are awarded by nomination, and some have to be applied for.